GlebBatykov/minerva/README.md

 }
 ```

-Contents of the `app setting.json` file:
+Contents of the `appsetting.json` file:

 ```dart
 {